What are ocarinas capable of?

 Music that demands precise control of volume dynamics

 As noted previously, ocarinas have an innate volume dynamic, leaving the high notes much louder.
-Consequently, they work well in some pieces of music, and terribly if the situation calls for a loud low note.
+Consequently, they work well in some pieces of music, but terribly if the situation calls for a loud low note.

-Music requiring a very large range
+Music requiring an extensive range

 Lastly, ocarinas have a limited sounding range, meaning that there is a lot of music they cannot play.